 Eid al-Fitr Celebrated FAQs

-A. According to Ismalic calendar the Eid al-Fitr is Celebrated on 1st-2nd day of Shawwal 1442, this year falls on 20-21 April 2023, Eid will depend on moon that when it will be celebrated 21st or 22nd Apr.
+A. According to Ismalic calendar the Eid al-Fitr is Celebrated on 1st-2nd day of Shawwal 1442, this year falls on 21st April 2023, Eid will depend on moon that when it will be celebrated on 22nd Apr, Arab countries celebrates on 21st April.